Lake City, Pennsylvania

 Lake City is a borough in Erie County, Pennsylvania, United States.
 The population was 2,936 at the 2020 census.
+As of the 2025 census estimates the population had decreased to 2,824.
 It is part of the Erie Metropolitan Statistical Area.

 History

 Prior to European Colonization, the land that now contains Lake City was the home of the Erie people.

 Miles Grove

-The pretty and growing village of Miles Grove, or Girard Station, as it is known to the traveling public, is situated on the Lake Shore Railroad, a little over a mile east of the intersection of the Erie & Pittsburgh, one and three-quarter miles north of Girard, fifteen and a half west of Erie and eighty east of Cleveland.
-It is four and a half miles from the depot to Fairview Station, five to Fairview Borough, six to Lockport, five to East Springfield, four to North Springfield, ten to Cranesville, eleven to Wellsburg, eleven and a half to Albion and twelve to Franklin.
+The village of Miles Grove, or Girard Statio, is situated on the Lake Shore Railroad, a little over a mile east of the intersection of the Erie & Pittsburgh, one and three-quarter miles north of Girard, fifteen and a half west of Erie and eighty east of Cleveland.
 The population of the village by the census of 1880 was 471.
 The site of Miles Grove is one of the most suitable for a town in Erie County.
-The country is extremely fine and closely settled – so close, indeed, between there and Girard that it will not be many years till they are one town.
 The place was named after Judge Miles, who influenced the erection of the depot, the ground for which was given by Austin H. Seeley, who laid out the lots.
 It grew slowly for some years, but received a new impetus by the completion of the Erie & Pittsburg road, which caused it to be made a general stopping place for the trains.
 Another start was given to it by the location of A. Denio's fork and agricultural works, which furnish employment to about seventy persons.
 These works – now known as the Otsego Fork Mills – were brought to Mile Grove, part in 1874, and the balance in 1876, the citizens subscribing $5,000 to $5,000 to induce their removal.
-This important industry was established at Albion thirty years ago.
+This industry was established at Albion thirty years ago.
 The handle department burned down in the year of 1873, when the entire business was transferred to Miles Grove, where a part of it was already in operation.
-The village contains, besides a good many fine residences, an Episcopal and a Methodist Episcopal Church, a fine schoolhouse, with three teachers, an iron foundry, a hotel – built by A. M. Osborn in the spring of 1865 – five or six stores, an express office, two shoe shops and two blacksmith shops.
+The village contained an Episcopal and a Methodist Episcopal Church, a schoolhouse with three teachers, an iron foundry, a hotel – built by A. M. Osborn in the spring of 1865 – five or six stores, an express office, two shoe shops and two blacksmith shops.
 The Methodist Episcopal Church was built in 1867.
 It is used in part by the Presbyterians, according to a condition in the subscription paper.
 James Sampson donated the land on which the building stands.
 The Methodist Episcopal Congregation has belonged to Girard charge ever since its organization.